Mpumelelo770/CS50_WTC_EXERCISES/README.md

 WEEK5: Unit Test

 -All the activities for this week were focused on performing unit test on the twttr.py, bank.py, plates.py and fuel.py where each of these programs were modified for ease of unit testing.
 The pytest library was used to perform some of the test(especially when dealing with errors)

+WEEK6: File I/O

+-Lines: This program counts the number of lines of code in a python file.
+It excludes comments and blank lines but includes docstrings
+-Pizza: This program takes as input a csv file with pizza menus and prices.
+It then provide as input a table of the menu formatted in a more humanly readable way.
+-Scourgify: This program takes in as input a csv file formatted as ("second_name,first_nam", last name) and outputs a csv file formatted as (first_name,second_name,last_name)
+-shirt: This program taked in a cs50 shirt as an input and overlay that shirt on a persons picture which is then produced as an output.